ConstantineLignos/MORSEL/README.md

 *MORphological Sparsity Embiggens Learning: A simple, unsupervised morphological learning model*

 MORSEL is an unsupervised morphology learner created for Morpho Challenge 2010.
 Its input is a wordlist with frequency information for each word, and its output is a morphological analysis for each word.
 Crucially, it isn't a segmenter; it's a morphological analyzer.
 Its goal is to learn the morphological grammar of the language and report what morphemes are present in each word.

 Using MORSEL
 ============

 MORSEL is distributed under the GPLv3.
 You are welcome to use it for performing evaluations, for bootstrapping a supervised learner, or for any other purpose you can think of as long as you comply with the license.
 Please get in touch with me (http://lignos.org/) if you're using it; while the documentation should be adequate it's always good to hear what applications other people have in mind for this system.
 I ask that if you use it you cite my Morpho Challenge 2010 paper (BibTeX information below).

 ## Dependencies

 - Java JDK 1.6 or newer (tested with 1.6, 1.7, and 1.8)
 - ant (tested with 1.8.2 and 1.9.4)

 ## Building

-Once you've got the dependencies installed, you can simply run ant in the root of the repository and it will compile all source and create morsel.jar.
-The jar depends on the other jars in lib/ (cli, junit, and trove), so if you move the jar you'll need to move lib/ along with it.
+Once you've got the dependencies installed, you can simply run `ant` in the root of the repository and it will compile all source and create `morsel.jar`.
+The jar depends on the other jars in `/lib` (Apache CLI, JUnit, and GNU Trove), so if you move the jar you'll need to move `/lib` along with it.

 ## Taking it for a spin
 You run MORSEL by running the jar and providing:
 * A wordlist formatted with a word and its frequency on each line separated by whitespace, i.e., `69971 the`.
-  See data/test/brown_wordlist.txt for an example.
+See `data/test/brown_wordlist.txt` for an example.
 * An output file where the morphological analyses will be stored.
 The output will look like this:

 ```text
 accelerate      ACCELERATE